Looking after your mental health and wellbeing

 - our mental health pages have further information about local mental health and local support services.

-If you’re feeling anxious
+If you’re feeling anxious or lonely

 With so much change and uncertainty around at the moment it is understandable that you may be feeling a little worried, low, or stressed.
 These are normal responses to what is, for many, a difficult situation.
 However, if you are troubled by constant, repetitive thoughts which lead you to feel anxious or overwhelmed, some extra support might be helpful.